spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 Cloud service provider relevance: <font color="#FC01CC">AKS</font>

+>Prerequisites: Before you can utilize commitments in Ocean for AKS, you must first purchase commitments from Azure.

 ##  Azure Commitments

-Azure Commitments are agreements customers make to use a certain amount of Azure resources over a specified period, including RIs and Saving Plans.
+Azure Commitments are agreements you make to use a certain amount of Azure resources over a specified period, including RIs and Saving Plans.

 Commitment types are as follows: